 The Junior Crusaders Basketball program focuses on guiding the student-athlete by providing an opportunity that allows each player to reach his or her God-given potential in a competitive learning environment while promoting positive values that prepare them to succeed in life.

 For questions or concerns about Junior Crusaders Boys Basketball, please contact Joe Drees at email@example.com – 262-542-7101 ext: 545

-- Practices are at Catholic Memorial High School
+- Practices will be held at Catholic Memorial and NX Level